Tips on How to Keep Divorce Costs Down

 Mediation is generally less expensive than going to Court and you can get legal advice throughout the Mediation process from your Divorce Lawyer.
 Not only can your Divorce Lawyer guide you through the process but they can also provide you with legal advice on the terms of any agreement you reach as well as dealing with implementation issues, for example drafting a Consent Order; which is the document that records the financial agreement you have reached.

-As of 2014, all couples in England & Wales must attend an initial Mediation Information Assessment Meeting (MIAM), before issuing Court proceedings to resolve money matters.
+As of 2014, all couples in England and Wales must attend an initial Mediation Information Assessment Meeting (MIAM), before issuing Court proceedings to resolve money matters.

 Manage Your Emotions